nativealien/minimint/documentation/log.md

 There's still more work to be done, but the app is starting to take shape.
 The design style I chose is minimalistic, focusing on a black, white, and grayscale palette, with subtle hints of color in certain areas.
 I have now also added the React Markdown package, and moved my content to .md files that gets imported into the Section component.

+> Weekend

+Had some time over this weekend, so I refactored and deployed new contracts!
+The application is now running pretty much flawlessly, with no restrictions on who can mint or interact with it (wich will be added in security flaws in the final report).
+I have however not adjusted the tests, and hope I will find time before the next sprint that starts tomorrow!

 ### Retrospect:

 Its been a packed week, and there is some detail work.
 But Im happy with how the app looks, also how true it stays to the vision I had of it when I begun!
 Next week will be spent testing for bugs, refining code, documenting and putting together a final report along with presentation.
 I will spend some time this weekend to put in the tasks in my project board for the last sprint.